Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 description = "Discovery of a double free in a C MQTT broker and what can be done about it"
 showFullContent = false
 draft = false
 +++
 People often ask me why I use Rust for my projects.
 I usually answer that I like the language and that it is a good fit
 for my use cases.
-But there is another reason: I came from C++, but I never really liked it.
+And while that's true, there is a lot more to the story: I came from C++, but I never really liked it.
 I always felt that it was
 overly complex([there are incredibly many ways to do intialization](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DZfP4VAK21zc&psig=AOvVaw1sWxCjFHLG6JDCP2_B69oD&ust=1683833901797000&source=images&cd=vfe&ved=2ahUKEwj94PGdwOv-AhW1rycCHeQODLsQr4kDegUIARCLAQ)), and it was really easy to make grave mistakes.
 In this post I want to show you how I found a double free in [NanoMQ](https://github.com/emqx/NanoMQ), an MQTT broker written in C, what we can learn from it and why i ditched C++.